The A to Z of Cricket World Cup 2019: A fitting finale to a thrilling tournament

 V- Virat Kohli: He is the number one ranked ODI batsman in the World.
 He is the modern-day chase master.
 He has previously broken batting records at will.
 He is the captain of the most talked-about cricket team in the world but in the 2019 World Cup, Virat Kohli had a dry run.
 He did score five fifties but hundreds that Kohli is synonymous with eluded him.
 When India needed a Kohi-esque innings against New Zealand in the semis, he was out on a paltry score of one.

 W- Weather: If CWC 2019 will be remembered for reasons other than cricket then it would be the weather.
 During the initial phases of the World Cup, incessant rains washed out four games.
 As the tournament progressed, rains subsided and the sun came out but come the first semi-final between India and New Zealand in Manchester, it rained again.
 Such was the intensity that the match had to be extended to the reserve day.
 It was as if weather wanted to be an integral part of the tournament.
-Even in the final the fickle English weather had its say as the all-important toss was delayed by 15 minutes due to overnight rains. [\body][image][/image]
+Even in the final the fickle English weather had its say as the all-important toss was delayed by 15 minutes due to overnight rains.

-X- X-factor: The X-factor that sealed the fate of the World Cup was cricket’s version of ‘Hand of God’.
+X - X-factor: The X-factor that sealed the fate of the World Cup was cricket’s version of ‘Hand of God’.
 Soon after England lifted the World Cup a meme doing started doing rounds on Whatsapp.
 It had a picture of Ben Stokes flat on the ground with his out-stretched bat and the caption was ‘Bat of God’.
 With 15 required off the last four deliveries, Stoke slammed a six on the third ball.
 Stoke hit the next delivery to mid-wicket and came charging back for two runs.
 Martin Guptill's subsequent throw from the deep ricocheted off a diving Stokes' bat all the way to the boundary.
 England got six runs (although the number of runs is still being debated) and the odds swung in England’s way.

 Y - Yorkers: One of the best deliveries of this World Cup was a yorker.
 In the group phase, England were in control against old rivals Australia when a perfect yorker from Mitchell Starc cleaned up Ben Stokes.
 Such was the ball that it led to Stokes kicking his bat in disbelief.
-Then there were other yorkers bowled by Lasith Malinga, Jasprit Bumrah, Mohammed Shami, Sheldon Cottrell, Wahab Riaz and Lockie Ferguson which were a treat for fans of fast bowling. [\body][image][/image]
+Then there were other yorkers bowled by Lasith Malinga, Jasprit Bumrah, Mohammed Shami, Sheldon Cottrell, Wahab Riaz and Lockie Ferguson which were a treat for fans of fast bowling.

+Z- Zero to Hero: World Cup 2019 was the story of Ben Stokes going from Zero to Hero.
+In 2016, England were in the final of the T20 World Cup against West Indies.
+With 19 runs required off the last over, Stokes was smashed for four consecutive sixes by Carlos Brathwaite with England losing the Trophy.
+Then in 2017, Stokes was involved in a late-night street brawl for which he underwent an 11-month ordeal.
+Less than a year ago, he even spent a day in jail.
+Stokes was a zero.
+But come 2019, Stokes’ redemption from Zero to Hero began.
+From day one of the World Cup where he plucked a blinder against South Africa right until the final where he led England’s revival, Stokes was a classic example of Zero to Hero.